secwexen/secwexen/README.md

 <h1 align="center">
-  Cybersecurity & Ethical Hacking Specialist
+  CyberSecurity & Ethical Hacking Specialist
 </h1>

-## Hi, I’m @X99874 — Cybersecurity Specialist Focused on Offensive, Defensive & Applied Security Domains
+## Hi, I’m @X99874 — CyberSecurity Specialist Focused on Offensive, Defensive & Applied Security Domains

 I'm a cybersecurity-focused professional with a deep passion for ethical hacking, digital defense, and identifying vulnerabilities before they can be exploited by malicious actors.
 My work is driven by a strong commitment to protecting digital assets and understanding adversarial mindsets—not to imitate, but to stay one step ahead.